 For security reasons, please never send cash by post.

 What happens if you pay the wrong fee

-If you send in an application with the wrong fee or with a faulty cheque, the application will be invalid we will stop processing it.
+If you send in an application with the wrong fee, the application will be invalid we will stop processing it.

 The application will only start again once it is valid and we will treat it as if we have only just received it.
 An error in the fees can, therefore, lead to considerable delay.

 Please note that these fees are exempt from VAT.

 To alter or add to an existing property; or